ewambua/Week-1-Code-Challenge/README.md

 Project Description:

-This are my solutions for the three code challenges featured in this assignment based on the knowledge of Javascript that I have learned since joining this school.
+These are my solutions for the three code challenges featured in this assignment based on the knowledge of Javascript that I have learned since joining this school.

 Project Setup:
 1st Solution